SquareSR/alternative-red-routes/Race-Route/README.md

 ## Badge Check

-- Bike...
+- Get on Bike.
-- Use Surf...
+- When using Surf: Up 1 to Pkmn, D1 to Squirtle, D1 to Surf.
-- Pick up the [hidden Max Ether](https://gunnermaniac.com/pokeworld?map=34#8/90) from the water
+- Pick up the [hidden Max Ether](https://gunnermaniac.com/pokeworld?map=34#8/90) from the water.
 - Get back on Bike

 ## Victory Road

-Boulder #1
-- Menu one step up into cave
+Menu on step up into cave - "Boulder #1"
 - Use **Super Repel**
 - then use **Strength**